 All CDP Steering Committee meetings are open to the public and posted with the Town Clerk.

 For more information, contact Kristen Grubbs in the Planning Office at email@example.com or 978-356-6607 x2.

-The Ipswich Community Development Plan was adopted by the Planning Board on July 24, 2003, as the planning strategy for the Town of Ipswich.
-The Board of Selectmen accepted the Plan on September 15, 2003 and on October 20, 2003 the Ipswich Special Town Meeting accepted both the Plan and a process for its implementation.
-The adopted implementation strategy contained 2 components:
+The 2003 Ipswich Community Development Planwas developed under the guidance of the Town’s Growth Management Steering Committee and the Department of Planning & Development.
+The Plan was adopted by the Planning Board on July 24, 2003, and accepted by the Board of Selectmen on September 15, 2003.
+On October 20, 2003 the Ipswich Special Town Meeting accepted both the Plan and a process for its implementation, including:

 A general bylaw requiring town boards and commissions to consider the Community Development Plan when making decisions relative to the Plan.

-The establishment of the Community Development Plan Task Force to oversee the implementation of the Plan itself.
+The establishment of the Community Development Plan Task Force to oversee the implementation of the Plan.

-The focus of the Community Development Plan is mainly on 3 topics: Housing, Economic Development, and Transportation.
-A 4th important topic, open space, was addressed in detail in the town’s 2000 Green Ring Plan and in the 2000 Open space and Recreation Plan, and has been integrated with the other 3 elements into a comprehensive Land Use Guide Plan, which is part of Plan’s Executive Summary.
+The focus of the Community Development Plan is primarily on three topics: Housing, Economic Development, and Transportation.
+A fourth important topic, open space, was addressed in detail in the Town’s 2000 Green Ring Plan and in the Town's Open Space and Recreation Plan (under revision in 2019).
 Also integrated into the Plan is the Ipswich Town Character Statement, which was adopted by the Planning Board on September 2, 2004.